Noy0908/lwm2m-water-meter/sample_description.rst

    #. |connect_kit|
    #. |connect_terminal|
    #.
 Observe that the sample starts in the terminal window.
    #.
-Check that the device is connected to the chosen LwM2M server.
+Check that the device is connected to the chosen LwM2M Server.
    #.
-Press **Button 1** on nRF9160 DK or **SW3** on Thingy:91 and confirm that the button event appears in the terminal.
+Press **Button 1** on nRF91 Series DK or **SW3** on Thingy:91 and confirm that the button event appears in the terminal.
    #.
-Check that the button press event has been registered on the LwM2M server by confirming that the press count has been updated.
+Check that the button press event has been registered on the LwM2M Server by confirming that the press count has been updated.
    #.
 Retrieve sensor data from various sensors and check if values are reasonable.
    #.
 Test GNSS module: